apaladines-techconsulting/Interview_Questions/README.md

 7. Defer
 8. DispatchGroup -> Group of DispatchWorkItem

+### What is dispatch barrier?

+Use a barrier to synchronize the execution of one or more tasks in your dispatch queue.
+When you add a barrier to a concurrent dispatch queue, the queue delays the execution of the barrier block (and any tasks submitted after the barrier) until all previously submitted tasks finish executing.
+After the previous tasks finish executing, the queue executes the barrier block by itself.
+Once the barrier block finishes, the queue resumes its normal execution behavior.

 #### GCD:
 It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.(main queue as maint thread).
 - `main` -> Serial queue.